112. How to Count the Kicks (and why it’s important)

 How do I Count the Kicks?

-Starting at 28 weeks (or 26 weeks if you’re high-risk or pregnant with multiples), download the free Count the Kicks app, print out a paper chart, or use the web counter from a desktop or laptop computer.
-Pick a time of day when your baby is normally active and sit with your feet up or lie on your side.
+Starting at 28 weeks (or 26 weeks if you’re high-risk or pregnant with multiples) you can download the free Count the Kicks app, print out a paper chart, or use the web counter from a desktop or laptop computer.
+Pick a time of day when your baby is normally active and then sit with your feet up or lie on your side.

-Open your app and start counting, then tap the footprint on the app every time your baby moves (kicks, pokes, jabs, and rolls all count!).
-The only movements that don’t count are hiccups, as those are involuntary.
+Then, open your app and start counting, then tap the footprint on the app every time your baby moves (kicks, pokes, jabs, and rolls all count!).
+The only movements that don’t count are hiccups, because those are involuntary.

 The app will time how long it takes your baby to reach 10 movements, and then ask you to rate the strength of your baby’s movements on a scale of 1 to 5.
 You can also take notes in the app after each session (like what you ate that day or questions you want to ask your provider).
 After a few days of tracking around the same time each day, you will begin to see an average length of time it takes your baby to get to 10 movements.